jasonrandrews/Cortex-M-semihosting/README.md

 # Tiny Cortex-M semihosting example
-Very simple C program to run on Fast Models to demonstrate semi-hosting
+Very simple C program to run on Fast Models to demonstrate semi-hosting on Cortex-M7

 The example hardware system is a Cortex-M7